What is wrong with the object paradigm ?

 }

-This example is quite simple, and show how object paradigm is applied both in C and C++ languages.
+This example is quite simple, and shows how object paradigm is applied both in C and C++ languages.
 The second language is a lot more error-proof thanks to the support of the paradigm in the language.

 struct A {